 Violinist Margaret Dziekonski (pronounced "juh-KON-skee") has performed across Europe, the United States and Australia as both soloist and chamber musician.
 She has given concerti with American and British orchestras, and performed at London's Wigmore Hall, King's Place, St Martin in the Fields, St James' Piccadilly and St Peter's Eaton Square.
+Venues in the United States include the Kimmel Center, Philadelphia.
 An avid chamber musician, Dziekonski has given concerts alongside great international artists, including Valentin Erben, Hartmut Rohde and Gwyneth Wentink.
 Chamber music festivals include The Cully Classique Festival VIS-À-VIS (Switzerland), The Camilleri Festival (Malta) and The Crossroads Festival/Tour (Australia).
 She has performed in live radio broadcasts for stations in the United States and Australia, and recorded for the Toccata Classics label.
 Other solo highlights have been performing Strauss at the Richard Strauss Institut in Garmisch-Partenkirchen, Germany, and a performance on the 1714 Beechback Stradivarius at the Ashmolean Museum, Oxford, England.

 Dziekonski completed her master's studies at the Royal Academy of Music, London, under Tomotada Soh, graduating with distinction.
 She also holds an undergraduate degree with honors from the same institution.
 Dziekonski's primary mentor throughout her education was Professor Raymond Holden, AM.
 Her early violin studies were with Lee Snyder of the Settlement Music School, Philadelphia.
 She has received chamber music coaching from Thomas Brandis, Christoph Richter, Paul Watkins, Roger Tapping, Levon Chilingirian, Simon Rowland-Jones, Howard Davis, Martin Outram, and Garfield Jackson, amongst others.
 Dziekonski currently receives orchestral coaching from Amy Oshiro-Morales of The Philadelphia Orchestra.